AlexBulavin/mp3_player/README.md

 Use 5V individual power (from power bank) for each MP3-TF-16P and ESP32-cam Do not try to get 3.3V power from ESP32-cam.
 It does not have LDO and even GND for 5V is differ from GND for 3.3V

+## Note
-Note that MP3 files should be named like 0001_FirstFile, 0002_SecondFile e.t.g where the 0001 ...
+that MP3 files should be named like 0001_FirstFile, 0002_SecondFile e.t.g where the 0001 ...
 9999 is
 iterated track numbers and _FirstFile, _SecondFile e.t.g are the custom names that can be used for display on LCD screen Wire ESP32-cam pins RX - 13,  TX - 14 and MP3-TF-16P pins TX, RX through 1kOhm resistors

 This sketch play 2000ms fragments of every track.
 If you need longer play, please change the logic accordigly.

+## Library API:
 - bool begin(Stream& stream, bool debug, unsigned long threshold=100);

 - void playNext();